-For this reason the Irish Cancer Society would always advise women to attend their screening appointments.
+This is why the Irish Cancer Society would always advise you to attend your screening appointments.

 If you have any signs or symptoms of cervical cancer you should immediately contact your doctor, who may then carry out advanced tests as required.

-Signs and symptoms include unusual vaginal bleeding (between periods, after sex or after the menopause), a vaginal discharge that may smell unpleasant, or discomfort or pain during sex or in the pelvic area.
+Signs and symptoms include unusual vaginal bleeding (between periods, after sex or after the menopause), an unusual vaginal discharge that may smell unpleasant, or discomfort or pain during sex or in the pelvic area.
 Learn more about the signs and symptoms of cervical cancer.

 Can I be confident the test will be carried out properly?